We’re in the center of the 2018 Analyst hiring procedure at USV.

-For the past 3 cycles we have solicited video responses as part of the application process, powered by Ziggeo.
-Having video in the application process has really worked for us.
-Even with short videos (our were 30 and 60 seconds, respectively), you can get a good sense of a person’s manner of speaking, sense of confidence, thoughtfulness, etc. While it doesn’t tell the whole story, it’s been a very helpful signal for us over the years.
+For the previous 3 cycles we’ve solicited video feedback as part of this application procedure, powered by Ziggeo.
+Having video from the application procedure has actually worked for us.
+While it does not tell the entire story, it has been a really beneficial sign for all of us over recent years.

-FormAssembly made it easy to build the form, including nice features like letting applicants save a partially-completed form and come back to it later.
-The form looked like this:
+FormAssembly made it effortless to construct the form, such as fine features like allowing applicants save a partially-completed shape and return to it afterwards.

-Ziggeo made it really easy to capture the video.
-Note the embedded video recorder in the form above, which looks like this when you fire it up:
+Ziggeo made it very simple to catch the movie.
+Notice the embedded movie recorder at the form above, which appears like that when you shoot it up:

-For our internal process of reviewing applications, we needed something else, which is where Airtable comes in.
+For our inner procedure of reviewing software, we had something different, which is really where Airtable comes from.

-For those who don’t know Airtable, it’s basically a hybrid spreadsheet / database, with handy aspects of each.
-It’s like a spreadsheet in that it’s really easy to update the schema and edit data.
-It’s like a database in that you get persistent records that are linkable with one another (a feature that we didn’t use here but we make lots of use of elsewhere internally), and that has a great API.
+For people who don’t understand Airtable, it is essentially a hybrid dictionary / database, together with useful facets of each.
+It is just like a spreadsheet since it’s quite simple to upgrade the schema and edit information.
+It is just like a database in which you get persistent recordings which are linkable with another (a characteristic that we did not use here however we create a great deal of usage of elsewhere ), and with a fantastic API.

-There’s not an automatic way to move records from FormAssembly to Airtable, so we just did CSV export/import.
-Ultimately, we ended up with a view like this, where we could review applicants one-by-one and then comment/score/sort/etc:
+There is not an automated means to transfer records from FormAssembly into Airtable, so we only did CSV export/import.
+Finally we ended up using an opinion like this, where we can review applicants one-by-one and comment/score/sort/etc:

-You can see a stripped-down version of the Airtable we used for the process here.
+You are able to observe a stripped-down variant of this Airtable we employed for the procedure here.

-All in all, this setup worked great.
-It took zero coding to build, had a really modest number of errors or mishaps, and handled our workflow well.
+Overall, this setup worked fantastic.
+It required zero coding to construct, had a very modest number of mistakes or accidents, and managed our workflow nicely.

-There are, of course, a few things that could have been better.
-Top of the list would be direct Ziggeo support within Airtable.
-Airtable has a feature where you can expose a form that will collect data directly into a table in Airtable.
-Ideally, you’d be able to have a “video” type form element that would embed a Ziggeo recorder directly in the Airtable form.
-Then, on the back end, it would be great if you could view those videos directly in Airtable, rather than clicking out to a link — imagine the screenshot above, but with embedded video players rather than links.
-I suspect a lot of people use Airtable for applicant tracking, and I’m sure this kind of video support would be popular.
-Another would be automated connectivity between FormAssembly and Airtable, maybe via Zapier.
+There are, obviously, a couple things that might have been improved.
+Top of this list will be lead Ziggeo support in Airtable.
+Airtable includes a feature where it is possible to expose a type that will collect information into a desk in Airtable.
+Ideally, you would have the ability to really have a”movie” type form component that could embed a Ziggeo recorder straight from the Airtable form.
+Afterward, on the rear end, it might be good if you were able to see those videos straight in Airtable, instead of clicking to a connection — envision the screenshot above, but using embedded movie gamers instead of links.
+I guess a good deal of individuals use Airtable for applicant tracking, and I am sure this type of video service will be popular.

-So, that’s what we did.
-Remarkably easy to manage this time around — thank you to all the teams out there building the tools that make this kind of thing easier by the day.
+So, that is exactly what we did.
+Remarkably simple to handle this time round — thank you for all of the teams out there creating the tools which make this type of thing easier daily.